Observable signature of magnetic tidal coupling in hierarchical triple systems: Numerical solution to the evolution equations of the triple system

-This process occurs on the so-called radiation-reaction (RR) timescale, $T_{\rm RR}$, which characterizes the secular orbital decay induced by GW emission.
-For a binary with initial semi-major axis $a_0$ and eccentricity $e_0$, $T_{\rm RR}$ can be estimated from Peters’ equations~\eqref{PetersEQ} and approximately reads~\cite{maggiorevol1}
+This process occurs on the so-called RR timescale, $T_{\rm in,RR}$, which characterizes the secular orbital decay induced by GW emission.
+For a binary with initial semi-major axis $a_0$ and small eccentricity $e_0$, $T_{\rm in,RR}$ can be estimated from Peters’ equations~\eqref{PetersEQ} and approximately reads~\cite{maggiorevol1}

-Note that the gravitational back-reaction is a $2.5$PN effect, and since we model the inner binary up to $0.5$PN order, we can simply add this contribution to the set of evolution equations for the inner binary's orbital parameters.
+Note that the $2.5$PN gravitational back-reaction is the leading dissipative effect, and since we model the inner binary up to $0.5$PN order, we can simply add this contribution to the set of evolution equations for the inner binary's orbital parameters.
 It is worth noting that environmental effects can introduce dissipative contributions to the evolution of the inner binary, thereby interacting with the RR process \cite{Cardoso:2020iji, Zwick:2021ayf, CanevaSantoro:2023aol,Ishibashi:2024wwu,Barausse:2007dy}.
 Here, we neglect these effects, but in App.~\ref{App:Environmental effects} we briefly explore this scenario.

 We recall from Sec.~\ref{sec:orbital_gauge} that we adopt the generalized Lagrange gauge, in which the LPE for the Delaunay variables form a symplectic system~\cite{gaugesymmetry,EfroimskyGoldreichHJapproach}.
 From this formulation, the LPE expressed in terms of the Keplerian elements can be obtained by rewriting $a$, $e$, and $I$ in terms of the Delaunay action variables defined in Eq.~\eqref{actionvariables} (see~\cite{Valtonen_Karttunen_2006} for details).
 The resulting full set of equations governing the evolution of the inner binary is therefore given by